awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

       New-Item -Path 'C:\PowerShellTest.txt' -ItemType File
 ```

 The following format is compatible with the previous version of this service\.
+It is run as an `executeScript` task in the `UserData` stage\.
+To mimic the behavior of the previous version, it will be set to run as a detached process\.

 ```
 <powershell>